15 Best Mosques in Turkey

 Begin your journey into the rich heritage of Islamic art with our list of the best mosques in Turkey.

-Turkey's most famous mosque is Istanbul's Sultanahmet Mosque (Sultanahmet Cami), more commonly called the Blue Mosque by visitors.
+One of Turkey's most famous mosques, Istanbul's Sultanahmet Mosque (Sultanahmet Cami) is more commonly called the Blue Mosque by visitors.
+It's one of the most important sights in Istanbul.

 Built by Ottoman architect Sedefkâr Mehmet Ağa during the reign of Sultan Ahmet I (reigned 1603-1617), the mosque was a stamp of Ottoman imperial power, boasting a controversial six minarets (equalling the same number as Mecca's grand mosque).